University of Bolton, Deane Road, Bolton. BL3 5AB

 To be confirmed

-Successful apprentices will have the option to apply for professional recognition as Chartered Managers and Members of the Chartered Management Institute (CMgr MCMI), the leading professional body for managers in the UK and Europe.
+Successful apprentices will have the option to apply for professional recognition as Chartered Managers and Members of the Chartered Management Institute (CMgr MCMI).
 Chartered Manager is the highest professional status that can be achieved in leadership and management in the UK.

-Successful apprentices will be awarded the BSc (Hons) Retail Business Management from the University of Bolton and a Degree Apprenticeship Certificate from the relevant awarding body.
+Successful apprentices will be awarded the BSc (Hons) Retail Business Management from the University of Bolton and a degree apprenticeship certificate from the relevant awarding body.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-It’s designed to educate professional managers capable of managing complexity and delivering impact at both strategic and operational levels.
-Employers can expect graduate apprentices to be skilled in strategic decision making, setting direction and achieving results, building and leading teams, clear communication, developing skills and motivating others, fostering inclusive and ethical cultures, leading change, project management, financial management, innovation, risk management, and developing stakeholder relationships.
+It's designed to educate professional managers capable of managing complexity and delivering impact at both strategic and operational levels.
+Employers can expect graduate apprentices to be skilled in strategic decision-making, setting direction and achieving results, building and leading teams, clear communication, developing skills and motivating others, fostering inclusive and ethical cultures, leading change, project management, financial management, innovation, risk management, and developing stakeholder relationships.

 Overall, our BSc (Hons) Retail Business Management (Chartered Manager Degree Apprenticeship) is designed to prepare apprentices to take management and leadership responsibility for setting and delivering organisational objectives through a wide range of functions relevant to retail organisations.